ds-edu/DataScienceCapstone_OnlineRetail/README.md

 ![Silhouette Analysis](./reports/figures/km_silplot.png)

-The Silhouette Plot revealed that between n_clusters=3 and n_clusters=4, the former has lower negative silhouette coefficient values, and the cluster label heights is even better compared to the latter.
+The Silhouette Plot revealed that between n_clusters=3 and n_clusters=4, the former has lesser density in negative silhouette coefficient values, and each of the cluster label height is even better compared to the latter.

 > **The optimal k number of clusters for this data using KMeans algorithm is 3.**